 When I did my first diving live-aboard there was a German guy who I avoided for the first day because I thought he looked grumpy.
 Instead, I surrounded myself with others who looked happier.
-Three years after that fateful trip, that grumpy German guy became my husband and I’m only loosely in touch with one other person that I travelled with on that trip.
+I ended up being with that grump German guy for 9 1/2 years.
+I’m only loosely in touch with one other person that I travelled with on that trip.

 Be open to everyone in a group travel situation.
 You may be surprised at who you connect with and how much richer your life will be for it.

-4)Don’t Try to Fit In With When Travelling with a Group If You Don’t
+4)Don’t Try to Fit In When Travelling with a Group If You Don’t

 Instead, shift your focus.
 Become engrossed in a book on long bus rides that you’ve wanted to read forever, but never find time for– like Mindy Kaling’s Is Everyone Hanging Out Without Me?
 Rather appropriate given the circumstances don’t you think?

-Explore on your own if that’s an option and check out what’s of most interest to you.
+Explore on your own if that’s an option.
+Check out what’s of most interest to you.
 Whether that be visiting a museum, going for a solo hike, or simply wandering the streets.
-You’ll create much longer lasting memories of your travels than by going along with the group and seeing something that’s only of mild interest to you.
+You’ll create much longer-lasting memories of your travels than by going along with the group and seeing something that’s only of mild interest to you.

 It’s easy to wallow in self-pity and think poor me; I’m the only one who doesn’t fit in.
 But 1) that’s a complete waste of your precious vacation time 2) It’s probably not true.

 I was speaking at a travel blogging conference last year someone came up to me that I had only interacted with online.
 When I acknowledged her and said it was great to meet her in person, she burst into tears.
 I was the first person that knew who she was.